 - h.
-Date of death, or if preceded by serious injury or illness, period of absence from duty as a result of the injury or illness - i.
-Copy of personnel action P5, and the SSA or contract or agreement with the United Nations. - 2.
+Date of death, or if preceded by serious injury or illness, period of absence from duty as a result of the injury or illness. - i.
+Copy of personnel action P5 or the service contract agreement with the United Nations. - 2.
 Deadline for entering a claim under appendix D. Under appendix D to the Staff Rules, claims must normally be entered within four months of the death of the staff member. - 3.
-Documents needed to file a claim for compensation under the "Notes of guidance of military observers/civil police monitors on assignment".
-If it is intended to file a claim for compensation under the "Notes of guidance of military observers/civil police monitors on assignment", the following information and/or documentation is required by the Advisory Board on Compensation Claims and Claims Board for consideration of the claim: - a.
-Submission of claim by the claimant or by his or her Government on his or her behalf - b.
-Medical reports from the claimant's attending physicians - c.
+Documents needed to file a claim for compensation under the "Guidelines for UN Police Officers on Assignment with Peacekeeping Operations".
+If it is intended to file a claim for compensation under the "Guidelines for UN Police Officers on Assignment with Peacekeeping Operations", the following information and/or documentation is required by the Advisory Board on Compensation Claims and Claims Board for consideration of the claim: - a.
+Submission of claim by the claimant or by his or her Government on his or her behalf. - b.
+Medical reports from the claimant's attending physicians. - c.
 BOI report.
-If a BOI report is not available, an administrative report from the immediate supervisors indicating in detail the circumstances of the incident - d.
-Statements of witnesses - e.
-Medical bills.
-In most cases, military observers and civilian police monitors, being military personnel, are covered for all medical and hospital expenses by their Governments. - f.
-Statement of earnings showing the monthly or annual base salary as certified by the Government - g.
+If a BOI report is not available, an administrative report from the immediate supervisors indicating in detail the circumstances of the incident. - d.
+Statements of witnesses. - Medical bills.
+In most cases, military observers are covered for all medical and hospital expenses by their Governments.
+UN Police officers are covered for all medical and hospital expenses by the mission. - f.
+Statement of earnings showing the monthly or annual base salary as certified by the Government. - g.
 Birth and marriage certificates of the claimant and dependants, and death certificate of claimant, if applicable. - 4.
 Deadline for entering a claim under these notes.
-Claims must normally be entered within four months of the military officer or police monitor's death.
+Claims must normally be entered within four months of the military officer or UN Police officer's death.